Every year, people in Spain enjoy plenty of public holidays. There are some that are national, whereas others are celebrated only in certain areas.

 Well, and there are also those days that people enjoy just because it means a free day off work. 🙂

-That brings us to the end of our list of public holidays in Spain.
+That brings us to the end of our list of public holidays in Spain in 2023.
 Make sure to mark them on your calendar!